 AIcompany Pilot Management Framework (APMF)

 AIcompany designed a framework to help managers get a quick-scan selection of all possible processes where Artificial Intelligence would have a great impact.
-Ideally, we look for projects and models that would be able to make a difference and deliver business value within 12 months or less.
-The AIcompany framework mainly focuses on the ‘what’ questions instead of the ‘how’, more technical aspects.
+Ideally, we look for projects and models that would be able to make a difference and deliver business value within 6 months or less (in production).

 Step one: Client First?